Zooce/zomb-file/README.md

 ## Concatenation

 ZOMB files allow same-type value concatenation (string-string, object-object, and array-array) with the `+` operator.
+The following examples are boring, but they get the point across.

 ```zomb
 key = bare_string + "quoted string" + \\raw-